Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 How Google Understands a Local Business Website

 Google does not infer your service area from wishful thinking.
 It reads signals from your page titles, headings, body copy, internal links, schema, business profile, and overall site structure.
-Google’s search documentation explicitly frames SEO as helping search engines understand your content and helping users decide whether they should visit your site from search results. :contentReference[oaicite:4]{index=4}
+That means your website must clearly communicate what you offer, who you help, and where you serve.

 • What your business does